newrelic/newrelic-ocoe-launch-pad/README.md

 ## Support

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads here:

->URL TBC
+Support for the Launch Pad is available from the project maintainers via the [GitHub issues](https://github.com/newrelic/newrelic-ocoe-launch-pad/issues) feature.

 ## Contributing
 We encourage your contributions to improve the Launch Pad!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

 ## License
-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+The Observability Centre of Excellence Launch Pad is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.